DavidJoacaRo/Budget-Docs/docs/Wiki/Levels/Home.md

 Each level is designed momentarily linear but encourages the player to explore instead of playing for the objective: (get the hell out of the level).

-The levels / game is technically "speedrunnable"
+The levels / game is technically "speedrunnable", however there is no form of rewards for doing so neither is there a community for it.

 ### **Info - [Things to keep in mind]**